Best travel tripods 2024: Lightweight and compact tripods

 What is a tripod maximum payload?

-A tripod's maximum payload is the maximum weight a tripod is designed to hold rock steady when taking photographs or video footage.
+A tripod's maximum payload is the maximum weight it is designed to hold rock steady when taking photographs or video footage.
 To calculate this, add up the weight of everything you will place on the tripod, which may include: The camera, a lens and camera accessories like an intervalometer/remote shutter release, flash, filter, or a star tracker mount.

 Travel tripods are designed to be lightweight and compact, so it may be that none on this list will support your maximum payload.
 If this is the case, we'd recommend a bigger, more generalist tripod from our best tripods guide.